 Looking for advice on your personal statement?

-The Writing Center is located in South Baker Hall, Whitman College.
+The Writing Center is located on the 2nd floor of New South.
 Trained, experienced fellows are available for drop-ins or scheduled appointments.
 You should note that appointments are set aside during May ever year specifically for health professional school applicants, to have their personal statement critiqued by specially trained fellows.
 Email firstname.lastname@example.org to set up a personal statement-specific appointment.